effectivehomeoffice/effectivehomeoffice.com/README.md

 This comes from professional video game streaming, and the [Elgato Key Light Air](https://www.elgato.com/en/gaming/key-light-air) and their [Green Screen](https://www.elgato.com/en/gaming/green-screen) is the way to go.
 We already ordered them to evaluate and will give feedback here.
 Stay tuned!

-## Breaks

-Have breaks away from keyboard!
-It's tempting to check emails or read stuff online during a short break, but we recommend to take your breaks seriously and walk away from your home office, get a cup of coffee or go for a short walk.
-It really makes a difference!
-And for lunch, take your time to cook a good meal.
-Don't rush it to get back to work faster -- it's not worth it in the long run.

 ## Further Guides